 - Rotator cuff injuries – The rotator cuff is the muscles and tendons that hold the bones of the shoulder joint in place and allows for overhead movement.
 Injuries to the rotator cuff can be as mild as inflammation or as serious as tears in the muscles or tendons.
 Impingement, tears, bursitis, and tendonitis are common rotator cuff injuries.

 - Dislocation – In a dislocation, the upper part of the arm bone comes out of the shoulder socket.
-The shoulder is the body’s most mobile joint, which makes it particularly vulnerable to this kind of injury.
+The shoulder is the body’s most mobile joint, which makes it particularly vulnerable to this injury.

 - Separation – Injury to the ligaments that hold the collarbone to the shoulder blade are often known as separation injuries.
 The ligaments can stretch or tear, requiring treatment and rest.